jaw162/furniture-blog-site/README.md

 ### Getting started

-There is not much to install or configure with this frontend, as the only package I have used is React-markdown to convert the markdown text to html for the articles.
+There is not much to install or configure with this frontend, as the only package I have used is React-markdown to convert the markdown text to HTML for the articles.
 This can either be installed directly or by simply writing

     npm install